 We are proud of our commitment to our patients and our ability to produce beautiful, healthy smiles in a caring, patient-oriented environment.
 If you would like to learn more about your options, you can request a consultation online or give us a call at one of our two orthodontic locations in Michigan:

 Questions About Orthodontics?
 We have Answers!

-For more information about orthodontics and braces, please check out the following resources:
+For more information about orthodontics and the alternatives to braces, please check out the following resources:

 - What is the Right Age for Your Child to Get Braces?

 - Not Mad About Metal?
 Here are 3 Alternatives to Traditional Braces

 - Is the Waterpik a Good Alternative to Flossing with Braces?